a-b-street/abstreet/docs/west_seattle/proposal.md

 -- like lowering speed limits, adding a protected left turn phase, or converting part of the road into a bus lane -- and evaluate the effects on individual trips and aggregate groups.

+## Next steps

+It'd be useful to first get this map running with the high bridge restored, to establish a better baseline.